Cmorgan21/notenet/README.md

 - [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 - [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
 - [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code
+- JEST - For unit testing of all forms and code
 - [Unsplash](https://unsplash.com/) - Free stock image provider for posts and avatars that were uploaded

 ## Libraries